MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 - Rapid and precise recreation of container images for maintenance and upgrade purposes.
 - Continuous integration between container images and the development cycle.

-The Docker components that drive this automation are the Dockerfile and the Docker build command.
+The Docker components that drive this automation are the Dockerfile, and the Docker build command.

 - **Dockerfile** – a text file containing the instruction needed to create a new container image.
-These instructions include identification of an existing image to be used as a base, commands to be run during the image creation process, and run time commands for running instances of the new container image.
+These instructions include identification of an existing image to be used as a base, commands to be run during the image creation process, and commands that will be run when new instances of the container image are deployed.
 - **Docker build** - the Docker engine command that consumes a Dockerfile, and triggers the image creation process.

 This document will introduce using a Dockerfile with Windows containers, discuss syntax, and detail commonly used Dockerfile instructions.